A class of nonergodic interacting particle systems with unique invariant measure: Introduction

-Having defined the two generators $L$ and $K$ we are finally in the position to formulate our main result.
-We have the following theorem. \begin{thm} Consider a translation-invariant, rotation-invariant and continuously differentiable potential $\Phi$ which satisfies the decay assumption
+Having defined the two generators $L$ and $K$, we are finally in the position to formulate our main result.
+We have the following theorem. \begin{teo} Consider a translation-invariant, rotation-invariant and continuously differentiable potential $\Phi$ which satisfies the decay assumption

-for some $\e>0$ where $\d_k(\Phi_A)=\sup_{\o,\bar\o:\o_{k^c}=\bar\o_{k^c}}|\Phi_A(\o)-\Phi_A(\bar\o)|$ denotes the variation at the site $k$.
-Assume fine enough discretization $q\geq q_0(\Phi)$ and let $\a>0$ be arbitrary. \begin{enumerate} \item Then the generator $L+\a K$ gives rise to a well-defined IPS with quasilocal rates. \item The class of translation-invariant measures which are invariant under the associated Markov semigroup $(S^{L+\a K}_t)_{t\geq0}$ consists of a single element. \item There are translation-invariant measures which do not converge under the dynamics to the unique invariant measure. \end{enumerate} \end{thm} Note that any finite-range potential or exponentially decaying pair-potential satisfies \eqref{Exp_Decay_Condition}.
+for some $\varepsilon >0$ where $\delta _k(\Phi_A)=\sup_{\omega,\bar\omega\dvtx \omega _{k^c}=\bar\omega _{k^c}}|\Phi_A(\omega )-\Phi_A(\bar\omega )|$ denotes the variation at the site $k$.
+Assume fine enough discretization $q\geq q_0(\Phi)$, and let $\alpha >0$ be arbitrary. \begin{longlist}[(3)] \item[(1)] Then the generator $L+\alpha K$ gives rise to a welldefined IPS with quasilocal rates. \item[(2)] The class of translation-invariant measures which are invariant under the associated Markov semigroup $(S^{L+\alpha K}_t)_{t\geq0}$ consists of a single element. \item[(3)] There are translation-invariant measures which do not converge under the dynamics to the unique invariant measure. \end{longlist} \end{teo} Note that any finite-range potential or exponentially decaying pair-potential satisfies (\ref{ExpDecayCondition}).
 We further note that the requirements on the potential can be relaxed.
-For example one could replace exponential decay by polynomial decay of sufficiently high order as will become clear from the proof.
+For example, one could replace exponential decay by polynomial decay of sufficiently high order as will become clear from the proof.
 The conditions will be presented whenever they get used for the first time.

-\subsection{Idea of Proof}
+\subsection{Idea of proof}

 The proof relies on the fact that the discretization transformation $T$ preserves the Gibbsian structure of the continuous and discrete-spin system if we assume fine enough discretization $q\geq q_0(\Phi)$, in the following sense.